-Malibu Half Marathon & 5K Raises close to $55K for the Boys & Girls Club of Malibu
+Malibu Half Marathon & 5K Raises over $53K for the Boys & Girls Club of Malibu

-Malibu, CA (November 6, 2019) — The Malibu Half Marathon and 5K Run/Walk presented by Rusnak BMW raised close to $55,000 for the Boys and Girls Club of Malibu in its 11th running along the famed Pacific Coast Highway on Sunday, November 3.
+Malibu, CA (November 6, 2019) — The Malibu Half Marathon and 5K Run/Walk presented by Rusnak BMW raised over $53,000 for the Boys and Girls Club of Malibu in its 11th running along the famed Pacific Coast Highway on Sunday, November 3.